Reverse Mortgage Costs and Fees

 No Reverse Mortgage Loan Processing Fees or Servicing Fees!

 Good Day Reverse has waived all loan processing fees and servicing fees.
 In addition, we are proud to say that your reverse mortgage will be processed in-house and will not be sent to any third party companies.
 This not only ensures protection of your information, but it also allows us to have more control over your reverse mortgage loan process.
-This is one of many reverse mortgage fees that we completely waive, so that you pay $0, to help minimize the total fees.
+This is one reverse mortgage fee that we completely waive, so that you pay $0, to help minimize the total fees.

-A servicing fee can be implemented by a lender to pay for the ongoing servicing, or upkeep, of you reverse mortgage.
+A servicing fee can be implemented by a lender to pay for the ongoing servicing, or upkeep, of your reverse mortgage.
 The servicing company of the reverse mortgage is responsible for managing a borrowers available line of credit and issuing monthly disbursement payments.
 If there is a partial or life expectancy set-aside the servicing company will be responsible for making the homeowners insurance, property tax and any HOA payments on time.
 In addition, the servicing company will send monthly statements showing the current details and status of the borrowers reverse mortgage.
 This servicing fee can range from $25-$35 a month.
 Since this is a fee to be paid for the life of the loan the lender is required to create a “set-aside” at the beginning of the loan.
 This set-aside can be $3,000+ and will be subtracted from your available money with the reverse mortgage.

 Good Day Advantage – Good Day Reverse does not charge ANY servicing fees!
 We waive them completely on all of our programs down to $0.
-Not only will you not be charged a penny to service your reverse mortgage for the life of your loan, but we will also need to setup an initial set-aside.
+Not only will you not be charged a penny to service your reverse mortgage for the life of your loan, but we will not need to setup an initial set-aside.
 This advantage allows our borrowers to pay less and get more from their reverse mortgage.

 OTHER COSTS – What are the other reverse mortgage costs?